Bear-baiting: Mexico

 Storer and Trevis (1955) mentioned the account of Albert Evans, who said that he saw an uncommon incident at a Plaza de Toros in Veracruz, Mexico, in January 1870.
 A bear called 'Samson' dug a hole so large that it could hold an elephant, before using its large paws to carry and throw an opposing bull headfirst into the hole, paw-swipe its side till its breath appeared to have been half-knocked out of its body, and then use one paw to hold the bull, and the other to bury it alive.

+Hunting bears with bait

+The term "bear baiting" may be also used for the hunting practice of luring a bear with bait to an arranged killing spot.
+The hunter places an amount of food, such as raw meat or sweets, every day at a given spot until the hunter notices the food is being taken each day, accompanied by bear tracks.
+He then chooses a day to await the bear, killing it when it arrives to feed.
+In 2007, such bear baiting was legal in many states in the United States, with the Humane Society of the United States reporting that:

 Alaska

 Bear-baiting in Alaska is currently legal under the 2020 hunting reform.
 Bait, often human or dog food, is left at bait stations which must be registered with the Alaska Department of Fish and Game.
 These bait stations are then monitored by hunters using tree stands and game cameras.
 Bear-baiting was prohibited in 2015 by the National Park Service.
 It was once again legalized in 2020 due to conflicts between the National Park Service hunting regulations and the state hunting regulations.
 As of January 9, 2023, the National Park Service has proposed to reinstate the 2015 regulations due to safety concerns and public backlash with 99% public opposition to the 2020 repeal.